-- 2.1 The police officer in charge of the custody of a detainee should diligently ascertain whether the detainee has any need for medical treatment or specific medication at the time of detention.
+- 2.1 The police officer in charge of the custody of a detainee should diligently ascertain whether the detainee was receiving any medical treatment or specific medication for any illness at the time of detention.
 Such medical treatment or medication may be for a physical or mental illness or condition. - 2.2 In the event that a police officer becomes aware of any need for a detainee to receive medical treatment or specific medication, the police officer should direct the detainee to a medical officer to conduct a comprehensive medical screening.
-The purpose of such medical screening is to provide any medical assistance required, and to ascertain whether the arrested person has undergone any ill-treatment during detention. - 2.3 In the event that the medical officer, upon examining the detainee, observes any injuries or illnesses, or other medical conditions, such officer should direct the suspect immediately to a Judicial Medical Officer (JMO).
+The purpose of such medical screening is to provide any medical assistance required, and to ascertain whether the arrested person has undergone any ill-treatment during detention. - 2.3 In the event that the medical officer, upon examining the detainee, observes any injuries or illnesses, or other medical conditions, such officer should direct the suspect immediately to a Judicial Medical Officer (JMO). - 2.4 In the event that a risk of suicide is observed, the police officer in charge of the custody of the detainee should contact the family of the detainee and a suitable health professional.
+In

-- 2.4 Where appropriate, the initial medical screening should include an assessment of the risk of suicide.
-In the event that a risk of suicide is observed, the police officer in charge of the custody of the detainee should contact the family of the detainee and a suitable health professional.
-Where possible, the detention conditions of detainees who are at high risk of suicide should be altered to facilitate close monitoring of the detainee and the provision of necessary psychological support. - 2.5 The detainee should be afforded the opportunity to seek medical attention if the detainee makes a request at any stage during detention.
+- the case of detainees who are at high risk of suicide, their detention conditions should be altered whenever possible to facilitate close monitoring of the detainee and the provision of necessary psychological support. - 2.5 The detainee should be afforded the opportunity to seek medical attention if the detainee makes a request at any stage during detention.
 Police officers in charge of the custody of the detainee should not deny such requests without first ascertaining the needs of the detainee. - 2.6 At least one police officer adequately trained and equipped with a basic knowledge of first aid and the capacity to promptly attend to the medical needs of detainees must be present at the relevant place of detention at all times. - 2.7 Special medical attention and care must be afforded to detainees with specific needs in line with their medical requirements or conditions.
-Such persons may include, persons with disabilities, pregnant mothers, mothers nursing infants, and persons with physical or mental health conditions. - 2.8 Any medication held at a place of detention for a specific detainee should be clearly labelled with the detainee's name, and the amount and frequency of the prescribed dosage. - 2.9 All medication, including first aid supplies, should be locked and stored separately and out of reach of detainees.
+Such persons may include persons with disabilities, pregnant mothers, mothers nursing infants, and persons with physical or mental health issues. - 2.8 Any medication held at a place of detention for a specific detainee should be clearly labelled with the detainee's name, and the amount and frequency of the prescribed dosage. - 2.9 All medication, including first aid supplies, should be locked and stored separately and out of reach of detainees.
 Medication should be administered to a detainee only under the supervision of an authorised police officer.